hibbertda/hibbertda.github.io/_posts/2021-05-19-user-last-logon-aad.md

 |---|---|
 |select|displayName,userPrincipalName,SignInActivity|

 User logon dates are part of **signInActivity**.
-Azure Active Directory Premium is [required to query the data through the Microsoft Graph](aadp-signinactivity)
+Azure Active Directory Premium is [required to query the data through the Microsoft Graph][aadp-signinactivity]
 {: .notice--info}

 #### Authentication